Currency Press

 • Additional information

-Written with students from the EORA Centre in Redfern in 1990, some of whom were members of the Stolen Generations, Close to the Bone is a story about a family’s survival in the face of adversity.
+Close to the Bone is a story about a family’s survival in the face of adversity, written with students from the EORA Centre in Redfern in 1990, some of whom were members of the Stolen Generations.
 Moving from the mission to Redfern and back again, it celebrates Redfern’s role in providing a focal point for dislocated Indigenous Australians.
 The play also honours the role EORA played in bringing people together and linking them with family.
 It was first performed by EORA students in the heart of Redfern.
 It was directed by Lydia Miller, David Kennedy and Rhoda Roberts with music by Scott Saunders and Karen Vaughan.

 Close to the Bone is a large cast play that is suitable for students of all ages and youth groups.